cycle/docs/query-builder/extended.md

 You can implement ParameterInterface if you want to declare your own parameter wrappers with custom logic.

 ##### SQL Fragments and Expressions
 QueryBuilders allow you to replace some of where statements with custom SQL code or expression.
-Use `Spiral\Database\Injections\Fragment` and `Spiral\Database\Injections\Expression` for such purposes.
+Use `Spiral\Database\Injection\Fragment` and `Spiral\Database\Injection\Expression` for such purposes.

 Use fragment to include SQL code into your query bypassing escaping: